Next Steps for On-Campus Research during COVID-19

 - A third violation by the same employee will be subject to progressive discipline per KU policy.

 Any resumption of in-person human subjects research will require prior approval from the Human Research Protection Program in the Office of Research.
 During the first week of June, a framework was provided for reactivating research involving in-person human subjects inquiry, including action steps and guidance for investigators.
-On July 1, KU moved beyond the original parameters for Phase 1 approval to a Phase 1 expansion period.
+On July 1, KU moved beyond the original parameters for Phase 1 approval to a Phase 1 expansion period, where it remains today.

 The framework for safely reactivating in-person human subjects research was thoughtfully developed by KU's Human Subjects Research Reactivation Subcommittee and reviewed and approved by KU's Research Design Team, led by Vice Chancellor for Research Simon Atkinson.
 The process for requesting reactivation takes into account the best current understanding of the risks of disease transmission and identifies the procedures necessary to facilitate the safety of human subjects, research team personnel and community members.
 All reactivation requests will require review by the Human Research Protection Program (HRPP) and, due to increased risks, may now require review by KU's full Institutional Review Board (IRB).